rancher/rancher-docs/shared-files/_glossary.md

         Imported cluster
     </dt>
     <p>
-        <b>Versions:</b> Rancher 2.0 to v2.4
+        <b>Versions:</b> Rancher 2.0–v2.4
     </p>
     <dd>
-        An existing cluster which is provisioned by a third-party and connected to a Rancher server.
-Rancher agents are set up to communicate between the imported cluster and the Rancher server, so that the imported cluster can be managed by Rancher. <b>Registered</b> clusters in later versions of Rancher are roughly synonymous with imported clusters.
-The main difference is that the Rancher UI provides more management features for registered clusters, and, in some cases, may offer the same featureset to imported clusters as to clusters provisioned through Rancher.
+        An existing cluster that was provisioned by a third-party, then set up to be managed by Rancher. <i>Registered clusters</i> in later versions of Rancher are roughly synonymous with imported clusters.
+The main difference is that there are more management features exposed in the Rancher UI for registered clusters than for imported clusters.
     </dd>
     <p>
         <b>Synonyms:</b> Registered cluster